chris-sanders/chris-sanders.github.io/_posts/2019-01-28-charm-create.md

 tags: [charms, pirate-charmers, charm-template]
 ---
 Charms are very flexible and can be written several ways and even in different languages.
-Having an opinionated template limits those options but gets you started faster.
+Having good template limits those options but gets you started faster.
 This post will cover a template we'll be using for the pirate-charmers charms that get you started with unit and functional testing out of the box.
 By the end of this post you'll be able to quickly create a template